 - A minimum grade point average of 3.0 on a 4 point scale, computed from the last 60 hours of undergraduate work and any graduate work completed.

-International students must have a minimum TOEFL score of 79 on the internet-based test, 213 on the computer-based tests, or 550 on the paper test for limited status admission.
-Students with these minimum scores must take the English as a Second Language Placement Test (EPT) upon entry to the University.
-International students who receive a score greater than 103 on the internet-based test, 257 on the computer-based test, or 613 on the paper test are eligible for full status admission.
+International students must be eligible for full status admission.
+International students who receive a TOEFL score greater than 103 on the internet-based test, 257 on the computer-based test, or 613 on the paper test are eligible for full status admission.
 Students with these scores are exempt from the English as a Second Language Placement Test.
 The GRE is not required.

 Faculty Research Interests

 An extraordinary faculty of artists, researchers and scholars has gathered at Illinois, who are creating new paradigms for interactions between the professional arena and the academic training ground.
 Our group of professional artists includes Jan Erkert, Sara Hook, Philip Johnston, Linda Lehovec, Jennifer Monson, Kemal Nance, Rebecca Nettl-Fiol, Tere O'Connor, Cynthia Oliver, Kirstie Simson, Endalyn Taylor, John Toenjes, and Abby Zbikowski, all of whom share a commitment to teaching and preparing students for leadership roles in the field of dance.

 Two forms of financial aid are offered to graduate students by the Department of Dance:

 - Teaching and administration assistantships are available to graduate students.
 Assistantships of 25% or greater qualify the student for a tuition waiver.
 All students are required to apply for Federal Work Study.